conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

-While the primary use case for conda-forge compiler packages is to provide build tools for feedstocks, we try to keep the compilers in their various versions working also for direct usage in Conda environments.
+While the primary use case for conda-forge compiler packages is to provide build tools for feedstocks, we try to keep the compilers in their various versions working also for direct usage in conda environments.
 In fact, we also provide a few convenience packages to install the respective compilers.
-For example, [compilers feedstock ](https://github.com/conda-forge/compilers-feedstock) provides packages installing the same C, C++ and Fortran compilers as normally used in build environments, along with their activation scripts.
+For example, the [compilers feedstock ](https://github.com/conda-forge/compilers-feedstock) provides packages installing the same C, C++ and Fortran compilers as normally used in build environments, along with their activation scripts.